MarennyOC/Chat-App/README.md

 ---

-> 📌 *This app was developed as part of a Flutter development project showcasing MVVM architecture, state management, and local database integration.*
+> 📌 *This app was developed as part of a Flutter development project showcasing MVVM architecture, Firebase integration, and modern UI design with real-time messaging capabilities.*